sshine/event-booking-system/PLAN.md

 ## Polishing for MVP

-These ideas aim to bring the event booking system towards a usable MVP.
+Bring the event booking system towards a usable MVP:

 - Make the upcoming event overview look nice (CSS styling provided reference image)
 - Add optional image to event and make the backend crop the image